 For maximum recovery, it might be better to wait to have your cocktail until you’re done properly rehydrating and refueling on protein.
 If you’re only indulging occasionally, it could be what you’re drinking that’s the problem.
 Typical cocktail ingredients like juice and soda are high in sugar, upping the calorie count of each beverage.
 Choose a light beer or a vodka and soda water with a squeeze of citrus, instead.
 And make sure to have a full glass of water for every alcoholic beverage consumed.

-If you’re going to indulge post-race or workout, this study recommends drinking equal to or less than 0.5g/kg bodyweight, a rate they determined is unlikely to impact most aspects of recovery.
+If you’re going to indulge post-race or workout, try drinking equal to or less than 0.5g/kg bodyweight, a rate unlikely to impact most aspects of recovery.
 That means a 140-pound athlete (63.5kg) drinking 5% ABV beer should stick to less than two beers, assuming each beer contains 14 grams of alcohol.